EzzEldinMahmoud/Nahe/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application. to start the app you need flutter sdk first open cmd in project folder run "flutter pub get" after finishing connect your device to the laptop run "flutter devices" if flutter recognizes the device run "flutter run" and choose android device cause this app was made for android only devices

 A few resources to get you started if this is your first Flutter project: